wayfair-archive/brickkit-ios/README.md

 ### BrickAppearBehavior
 A behavior that defines the direction where bricks are appearing and disappearing from.

->  `BrickAppearBehavior ` is extendable, so you can create your own behavor
+>  `BrickAppearBehavior ` is extendable, so you can create your own behavior

 ### BrickLayoutZIndexBehavior
 A behavior that determines how the bricks are laid out on the z-Axis.
 This is very important when dealing with behaviors that allow intersections between bricks